 Good advice must be followed in order to experience the benefit.
 Your dentist at Archstone Dental & Orthodontics in Fort Worth, Weatherford, Granbury and Azle will make recommendations for a treatment plan that may include both home care and professional cleaning and treatments at our dental office.
 It is always important to follow through on the recommended treatment plan to reverse gum disease and to prevent it from returning.

 Gum disease is a common, but serious threat to your health if ignored.
 Ignoring the symptoms will not make it go away.
-Visit your dentist at Archstone Dental & Orthodontics in Fort Worth, Weatherford, Granbury and Azle and learn about your treatment options.
+Visit your dentist at Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices and learn about your treatment options.
 It may be simpler to restore your oral health than you think!